ssprasad100/AWS-lunchbreak/docs/endpoints/business/order.rst

     :resheader Content-Type: application/json

-    :query String option: Choices between 'orderedTime' or 'pickupTime'.
-If none is given, it's 'orderedTime'.
+    :query String option: Optional choice between 'orderedTime' or 'pickupTime'.
+Order by 'orderedTime' descending (default if empty) or 'pickupTime' ascending.
+    :query String since: Optional datetime from where the 'option' parameter should be returned.
+Format '%d-%m-%Y-%H-%M'.
+Can be used if option is not given too.

     :statuscode 200: no error
     :statuscode 403: authentication failed